zred77/MovieApp/README.md

 Displays a collection of movies currently in theatres (/movie/now_playing endpoint) Has a deatils screen with a backdrop photo, title and a plot overview Has an autocompletion search for the movie list (/search/movie endpoint)

+Third party libraries only used for networking and image loading.

+- Databinding
+- ViewModel
+- LiveData
+- Retrofit
+- Glide